How to Stream FS1 Live

 Hulu + Live TV has FS1 in its channel lineup and some nice extras for the same price as comparable skinny bundles.

 Subscribers get 65+ live TV channels, including FS1, FS2, FOX, ESPN, A&E, History, TBS, TNT and USA.
+You can watch live TV on up to two screens at once.

 You’re getting more than just live TV channels to watch.
 You’ll also have full access to Hulu’s on-demand library that people usually pay $5.99 and up for.